Manas-Shankar/recommender-engine-frontend/README.md

 # recommender-engine-frontend
-Front-end website built for the recommender engine mini project as part of the 6th sem mini project
+Front-end website built for the recommender engine backend as part of the 6th sem mini project